tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 BEAM has proposed quite a number of extensions to Mimblewimble to implement new features.
 Most are discussed in whitepapers and announcements but the features listed here were found in the code on Github so appear to be implemented.
 +++
 ## BEAM Transactions
-- Both confidential and non-confedential UXTOs
+- Both confidential and non-confidential UXTOs
     - Confidential UTXOs are signed by Bulletproofs
-    - Non-confidential UTXOs are signed using a custom non-confedential signature
+    - Non-confidential UTXOs are signed using a custom non-confidential signature
 - BEAM supports an explicit incubation period on UTXO's
 - BEAM supports timelocked transactions that specify a minimum and maximum time threshold.
 +++